gneverov/circuitpython/README.md

 - `network_cyw43`: This subcomponent of the network module still exists as a way to configure the cyw43 network device (e.g., tell it which wifi network to connect to).
 The wifi scan method has be updated to use FreeRTOS instead of polling.

+- `os`: The MicroPython VFS implementation is moved to the C layer as an add-on [library](/ports/rp2/newlib/README.md) to newlib-nano.
+This allows interoperation of the filesystem between MicroPython and C, including the mounting of block devices.

 - `select`: The select module is rewritten to use FreeRTOS.
 It exposes a class called `Selector` which is basically a CPython-compatible [`selectors.EpollSelector`](https://docs.python.org/3/library/selectors.html?highlight=selector#selectors.BaseSelector) class.
 Under the hood, the select module implements a design similar to Linux [epoll](https://linux.die.net/man/4/epoll).
 In particular, MicroPython streams are extended with a POLL_CTL ioctl, which has similar behavior to Linux's [epoll_ctl](https://linux.die.net/man/2/epoll_ctl) syscall.
 The selector is a crucial part of any asyncio implementation.
 At its heart, an asyncio event loop will contain a selector to bring about IO concurrency between tasks.